MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/comparison-git-tfvc.md

    Branching
    :::column-end:::
    :::column span="2":::
    Path-based branches are used mostly as long-standing constructs to isolate risk of change among feature teams and releases.
-Team members typically set up an additional workspace for each branch they work on.
+Team members typically set up a different workspace for each branch they work on.

    Changes in each branch are independent from each other, so you don't have to check them in before switching from one branch to another.
 Merging between sibling branches requires a baseless merge.